Frank “Frog” Bobo

 “Jack Daniel’s Instrumental Master Distiller”

 Working at the family grocery store is where Frank was given his nickname.
-Jack Daniel’s Master Distiller, Chris Fletcher, who is Frank’s grandson stated one of the gentlemen in town that would come into the family’s grocery had the name Frank Thomas, which was Frank Bobo’s first and middle names.
-The elder Mr. Thomas had “protruding”, large eyes like a frog and his nickname was Frogeye.
-When he discovered that they shared a name, the elder Frank Thomas passed the nickname down to his grandfather and a lot of the old-timers kept calling him Frogeye, and that was later shortened to Frog.
+Jack Daniel’s current Master Distiller, Chris Fletcher, who is Frank’s grandson, stated that one of the gentlemen in town who would come into the family’s grocery shared the first and middle names ‘Frank Thomas’ with Frank Bobo.
+The elder gentleman had large, protruding eyes like a frog, and so he was given the nickname ‘Frogeye’.
+When he discovered that they shared given names, the elder Frank Thomas passed the nickname down to the younger, and the townsfolk began calling Frank Bobo “Frogeye”, which was later shortened to “Frog”.

 Jack Daniel Distillery Senior Vice President and General Manager Larry Combs stated that Frank Bobo was instrumental to the brand’s success.
 “Frank and his team worked tirelessly to meet the world’s demand for our Tennessee Whiskey, and Jack Daniel’s would not be what it is today without his many contributions,” Combs stated.
-“There will never be another one quite like Mr. Frank Bobo.
+“There will never be another one quite like Frog Bobo.
 As Master Distiller, he set the standard for Jack Daniel’s and represented the hard work, dedication, and attention to our founding principles that we all strive to meet today.”

 Contributed by: Tiffany Floyd, Chicago, Illinois